Beat the ATS: 5 Actionable Tips to Make Your Resume Stand Out

 - Organizing your work history in reverse chronological order, putting your most recent job front and center

-- Powering up your Skills section with relevant hard and soft skills to boost keyword density and align with ATS criteria
+- Powering up your Skills section with relevant hard and soft skills to boost keyword density and align with ATS requirements

 Proper structuring ensures ATS reads your resume as intended and presents it accurately to recruiters.